Arth-M/Celine_website/readme.md

 .swc/
 .*.env

-# See https://help.github.com/articles/ignoring-files/ for more about ignoring files.
+# See https://help.github.com/articles/ignoring-files/ for more about ignoring files**

 # dependencies
 /node_modules